-We work to establish long-lasting change, whether your child is struggling with a temporary transitional situation, or your child is engaged in deeper negative thought/emotional processes.
-In order to produce this change, we are dedicated to engaging the family/parent system in the process, collaborating as we move through growth.
+We work to establish long-lasting change by engaging the family/parent system in the process, collaborating as we move through growth.
 We treat a wide range of presenting issues including but not limited to: experiences of mood disturbances, struggles with anxiety/fear, social/peer relationship issues, risk-taking behaviors, self-esteem/self-image issues, identity transitions, coping with family issues/changes, and Autism Spectrum Disorder.

 At Lincoln Park Psychology, we understand the interplay of both joy and tension in a family system.
 Caregiving can be one of the most rewarding and most stressful tasks undertaken.
 Asking for help in difficult times is brave can be extremely beneficial for your family.
 Our clinicians are skilled at working with each family's individual dynamics to improve communication, resolve conflicts, and create more cohesive functioning in the home environment.
 Our competent clinicians are also available to help families through changes and transitions such as moving, separation/divorce, loss, and other stressors.